NFL Rumors: Dallas Cowboys Star To Make NFL Preseason Debut As Ezekiel Elliott’s Appeal Continues

 The Dallas Cowboys are looking to go a perfect 3-0 in these exhibition games as they face the Indianapolis Colts on Saturday night.
 It’s unlikely that Ezekiel Elliott will participate in this particular NFL preseason game due to his recent practice situation.
 While the star running back probably won’t make any appearance in the game, a fellow star player will be on the field and he’s ready to go.
 Wide receiver Dez Bryant will make his preseason debut on Saturday, according to the Dallas Morning News.
 Apparently, Bryant is quite anxious to get out on the gridiron and even indicated that he “can’t wait” because “it’s extremely tough sitting out.”

-Bryant didn’t participate in the Cowboys’ first two games of the preseason but neither did Ezekiel Elliott or Dak Prescott.
+Bryant didn’t participate in the Cowboys’ first two games of the preseason, but neither did Ezekiel Elliott or Dak Prescott.
 Still, the Cowboys won the NFL Hall of Fame Game against the Arizona Cardinals before getting a victory last week against the Los Angeles Rams.
 The 28-year-old star receiver said he’s excited and didn’t mind waiting for some time for the opportunity because a player can “go out there and show what you can do.”

 The Cowboys spent four weeks practicing in Southern California ahead of Saturday’s home game at AT&T Stadium in Dallas.
 Bryant indicated he was happy with the progress made over practices.